-The solve() method can take a long time (depending on the problem size and the solver configuration).
+The solve(Solution) method can take a long time (depending on the problem size and the solver configuration).
 The solver will remember (actually clone) the best solution it encounters during its solving.
 Depending on a number factors (including problem size, how much time the solver has, the solver configuration, ...), that best solution will be a feasible or even an optimal solution.

-The Solution instance given to the method setPlanningProblem() will be changed by the Solver, but it do not mistake it for the best solution.
+The Solution instance given to the method solve(Solution) will be changed by the Solver, but it do not mistake it for the best solution.

-The solution instance returned by the method getBestSolution() will most likely be a clone of the instance given to the method setPlanningProblem(), which means it's a different instance.
+The solution instance returned by the method getBestSolution() will most likely be a clone of the instance given to the method solve(Solution), which means it's a different instance.

-The solution instance given to the method setPlanningProblem() does not need to be uninitialized.
+The Solution instance given to the method solve(Solution) does not need to be uninitialized.
 It can be partially or fully initialized, which is likely to be the case in repeated planning.